Resume for Carpenter

 Carpenter – ABC Construction Company | January 2015 – Present

-- Built and installed custom cabinets for residential customers Working closely with designers to bring their visions to reality.
+- Custom cabinets constructed and installed for residential clients in close collaboration with designers to bring their visions to reality.

-- Completed multiple renovation projects within the specified timeframes, while maintaining high-quality standards.
+- The company has successfully completed several remodeling projects within the specified timeframes, with high-quality standards.

-- Worked with other tradespeople on projects to make sure of a smooth process and compliance with deadlines on projects.
+- Collaboration with other tradespeople at construction sites to ensure a smooth workflow and adherence to deadlines on projects.

 5. Education

-Then, you should mention your education background that is related to carpentry.
-In this section, include the name of the institution, the degree/diploma you received (if relevant) and the date of completion.
+In this section, list your education background that is related to carpentry.
+In this section, include the name of the institution, the degree or diploma you earned (if applicable) and the year of completion.

 Example: